ibm-cloud-docs/ContinuousDelivery/git_locally.md

 * EAR (enterprise archive) files
 * Liberty Profile packaged servers

 You can also create services and link them to your app and define environment variables as part of the deployment.
-For more information about IBM Eclipse Tools, [see Deploying apps with IBM Eclipse Tools for {{site.data.keyword.Bluemix_notm}}](/docs/manageapps/eclipsetools/eclipsetools.html).